mtmckenna/mtmckenna.github.io/app/_posts/2015-07-31-deploying-ember-along-with-rails-via-capistrano.md

 ## <a name="6"></a> 6.
 Update Capistrano's Deploy Task

-Finally, we have to update Capistrano's deploy task so that it precompile both your Ember and Rails assets and rsync them to your remote server.
-The task I use is based off [this useful gist][deploy-gist] created by GitHub user [twetzel].
+Finally, update Capistrano's deploy task so that it precompiles both your Ember and Rails assets locally and rsyncs them to your remote server.
+The deploy task I use is based off [this useful gist][deploy-gist] created by GitHub user [twetzel].

-To use this updated deploy task, create a file in the `lib/capistrano/tasks/` directory called `deploy.rb`:
+Create a file in the `lib/capistrano/tasks/` directory called `deploy.rb` and paste in the following code:

 ```
 namespace :deploy do